Here is a funny little story from my sister about her dazzling beauties.

 Only instead of saying “Dazzling Beauty” it said ” Dazzling Beauties.”

-And instead of being the proper size, it was too small, fitting quite tightly with the words almost appearing as if they were a label.
+And instead of being the proper size, the shirt was too small, fitting quite tightly with the words almost appearing as if they were a label.

 Need a visual?